Josh Low

 Joshua David Low (born 15 February 1979) is a retired professional footballer who played as a midfielder.
-Born in England, he represented the Wales U21 national team internationally.
+Born in England, he represented Wales at youth level.

 Career

 After spells at Bristol Rovers, Farnborough Town and Leyton Orient he made his name at Cardiff City, before being transferred to Oldham Athletic, where he spent one season before becoming Northampton Town's record signing, costing the club £165,000 in July 2003.

 Low became a popular figure amongst the Northampton fans, who gave him the nickname J-Lo.
 Predominantly a right winger, he can also play in defence or central midfield.
 He scored 5 goals in 29 League Two appearances in the 2005/06 season.

 In the summer of 2006, Low was signed by Leicester City manager Rob Kelly, after his contract expired at Northampton.

 Low made his debut for the Leicester City first team as a substitute in the 1–0 home defeat to Burnley.